DataCanvasIO/YLearn/docs/en_US/source/sub/why.rst

         :param list of str, optional, default=None covariate: Names of the covariate.
 Identified by identifier if adjustment/covariate/instrument are all None.
         :param list of str, optional, default=None instrument: Names of the instrument.
 Identified by identifier if adjustment/covariate/instrument are all None.
         :param int, optional treatment_count_limit: maximum treatment number, default `min(5, 10% of total feature number)`.
-        :param bool, default=True copy: Set to False to perform inplace transforming and avoid a copy of data.
+        :param bool, default=True copy: Set False to perform inplace transforming and avoid a copy of data.

         :returns: The fitted :py:class:`Why`.
         :rtype: instance of :py:class:`Why`